yabinmeng/jupyter_sparkr/README.md

 ## Native DSE support for R

 DSE has native support for using R via SparkR through a console.
-On any DSE Anatlycis node, install R first and then execute the following command will bring up the SparkR console.
+On any DSE Analytics node, install R first and then execute the following command will bring up the SparkR console.
 ```
   $ dse sparkR
 ```

-If the above command is executed successfuly, we should see something similar to the output below, which tells a few important information:
+If the above command is executed successfully, we should see something similar to the output below, which tells a few important information:
 * The log file location
 * Spark and R versions
 * The SparkSession (named as 'spark') that can be used in the console directly, which can be used to fetch data from C* tables.